rebortg/vyos-documentation/docs/configuration/service/console-server.rst

 If you happened to use a Cisco NM-16A - Sixteen Port Async Network Module or NM-32A - Thirty-two Port Async Network Module - this is your VyOS replacement.

-For USB port information please refor to: :ref:`hardware_usb`.
+For USB port information please refor to: hardware_usb.

 Configuration
 =============